Summary

 The formula uses this fact to figure out 2nd Saturdays, then subtracts 1 to get the Friday previous.

-The other every other Friday
+The other Friday

-If you need to get the alternate Friday in an every other Friday scheme, you can use this version of the formula:
+If you need to get the alternate Friday in an every-other-Friday scheme, you can use this version of the formula:

 =CEILING(A1+8,14)-8